GlizzyChief/SillyTavern-1.8.4-fix/README.md

 - Bypassed Cloudflare's webdriver-driven headless browser detection
 - Added failsafes for common issues
 - Added default paths and slightly fixed message formatting
+- Implemented streaming
+- Restored functionality allowing to use custom bots

 ## Contact
 Please drop me a message on [Matrix](https://matrix.to/#/@glizzychief:catgirl.cloud) or Discord (glizzychief#1048) if you have any questions or just want to say hi.